Bhavish089/BotniAi/README.md

 ## >> WHAT IS ALGOARENA?

-AlgoArena is a full-stack exam platform where admins can generate AI-powered quizzes from any syllabus or topic, publish them as live sessions, and monitor candidates in real time — all from a single dashboard.
+AlgoArena is a full-stack exam platform where admins generate AI-powered quizzes from any syllabus, publish them as live sessions, and monitor candidates in real time — all from a single dashboard.

 Candidates join with a session ID and password, attempt the quiz within a time limit, and get scored instantly.
 Admins can review every answer, override scores manually, and detect suspicious behavior via tab-switch tracking.